Simplicity of augmentations of codimension 1 germs and by Morse functions: Simplicity of Augmentations

 \end{proof}

 The rest of this section will be focused on characterising simplicity in the case that $\Aecod(f) = 1$ or that $g$ is a Morse function.
-What makes this case special is the type of germs that appear in the bifurcation set of the augmentation: every deformation of the augmentation is an augmentation of a deformation of $f$ by a deformation of $g$.
+What makes these cases special is the type of germs that appear in the bifurcation set of the augmentation: every deformation of the augmentation is an augmentation of a deformation of $f$ by a deformation of $g$.

 \begin{prop} Let $f\colon(\C^n,0)\to(\C^p,0)$ be a smooth map-germ with $\Aecod(f) = k$ that admits an OPSU $F$ and consider $g\in \O_d$ a smooth simple function with $\tau(g)=r$.

 If $\Aecod(f) = 1$ or $g$ is a Morse function, there exist versal unfoldings $(f_\lambda,\lambda)$ and $(g_\mu,\mu)$ of $f$ and $g$ respectively such that any deformation in the versal unfolding of the augmentation satisfies $\left(A_{F, g}(f)\right)_\gamma = A_{F,g_\mu}(f_\lambda)$ for some $\lambda\in\C^k$ and $\mu\in\C^r$. \end{prop}